aerospike-community/tinkerbench/docs/vertex_id_manager.md

 ## Id Chain Sampler

-This manager can be used to randomly obtain ids (vertex, edges, etc.) or property values that can be used within a gremlin string.
+This manager can be used to obtain ids (vertex, edges, etc.) or property values that can be used within a gremlin string.
 The ids/values returned can be associated with each other to form a chain or tree structure.
 Below is an example based on Ids at a maximum depth of four:

 ```text
 Id 1